rlugojr/linkurious-enterprise-manual/en/filter/nodes.md

 ![](G_4.png)

-To select, the companies from USA, we fill the check boxes (here we have colored the nodes, see Style > Color nodes, in order to make the filter action more visible):
+To select the companies from USA, we fill the check boxes (here we have colored the nodes, see Style > Color nodes, in order to make the filter action more visible):

 Now, on the top of the design panel two buttons appear :  ```Filter ``` and  ```Select ```.